Top 17 Things to do While Visiting Playa del Carmen Mexico

 Take to the skies and soar as much as a 100 meters above ground.
 Get a beautiful panoramic view of Cancun, its white sand beaches, neighboring islands and it's crystal blue waters.

 Thrill seekers will enjoying riding an ATV through a muddy Mayan jungle.
-There are tons of ATV tours offered in Cancun.
+There are tons of ATV tours offered in Playa del Carmen.
 The tour I recommend gives you more for your money.
 Along with ATVing, it includes ziplining, a cenote swim, lunch and roundtrip resort transfers.